wamserma/blog.wamser.eu/README.md

 # blog.wamser.eu - Contents

-This repo hosts the GitHub pages for blog.wamser.eu
+This repo hosts the GitHub pages for blog.wamser.eu (currently suspended)

 See the gh-pages branch for details.